University of South Florida: Leadership

 USF is a member institution of the State University System of Florida (SUSF), which is overseen by the Florida Board of Governors.
-Like all SUSF institutions, USF has a 13-member decision-making body called the Board of Trustees (BOT), consisting of the Faculty Senate President, Student Body President, six members appointed by the Governor of Florida, and five members appointed by the Florida Board of Governors.
-The members appointed by the Governor and Board of Governors must be confirmed by the Florida Senate and each serve five-year terms.
+Like all SUSF institutions, USF has a 13-member decision-making body called the Board of Trustees (BOT), consisting of the faculty senate president, student body president, six members appointed by the governor of Florida, and five members appointed by the Florida Board of Governors.
+The members appointed by the governor and Board of Governors must be confirmed by the Florida Senate and each serve five-year terms.

 The BOT has many responsibilities, including setting the school's budget, strategic goals and objectives, and establishing policies related to academic programs.
 The USF BOT also appoints the USF president, who also serves as the chancellor of the Tampa campus and in turn appoints the chancellors of the St. Petersburg and Sarasota-Manatee campuses.

 USF is currently led by Rhea Law, who was appointed as interim president following the retirement of Steven C. Currall in August 2021, then selected for the permanent role in March 2022.
-The chancellor of the St. Petersburg campus is Martin Tadlock and the chancellor of the Sarasota-Manatee campus is Karen Holbrook.
+The chancellor of the St. Petersburg campus is Christian Hardigree and the chancellor of the Sarasota-Manatee campus is Karen Holbrook.

 Campuses

 University of South Florida System (1965–2020)

 USF was previously identified as a university system from 1965 until 2020, but is now chartered as one university geographically distributed across three campus locations: Tampa, St. Petersburg and Sarasota-Manatee.
 Before being consolidated into one university geographically distributed, the University of South Florida System included three member institutions: USF Tampa (which was the flagship campus), USF St. Petersburg, and USF Sarasota-Manatee.
 Each institution was separately accredited, had a distinct mission, and its own strategic plans.

-The USF System once included three other member institutions: one in Fort Myers, one in Sarasota, and one in Lakeland.
+The USF System once included three other member institutions: one in Fort Myers, one in Lakeland, and a second Sarasota campus.

 USF Fort Myers opened in 1982 and closed in 1997 with the opening of Florida Gulf Coast University.

 The Sarasota institution was originally a private college called New College which sold itself to USF in 1975 to pay off debt, and became New College of the University of South Florida.
 As part of the deal, New College was allowed to keep its unique grading system.
 It shared a campus with USF Sarasota-Manatee, which opened in 1975, but was accredited differently as USFSM was considered a branch campus rather than a member institution at the time.
 New College became the independent New College of Florida in 2001, but continued to share a campus with USFSM until a new one was built for USFSM in 2006.

 USF Lakeland opened in 1988 and split off from the USF System in 2012 to become the independent Florida Polytechnic University.